DuyguTuncer/chops-assignment/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+note:
+ -main branch is used for JS code, and unit test.
+First 11 step has only been made in main branch.
+ -new branch: duyguTS is created to integrate TS to the assignment. all TS related commits has been made from this branch.

 Steps that are followed:

 1) Split() method is applied to the data argument, to make each word in string that gets passed via the argument -data- as an array item, so that array methods can be applicable for the next steps.